 Specialist in the care of the female reproductive system (the vagina, uterus and ovaries) and the breasts.

-Specialists in pregnancy, childbirth and the immediately after birth period (including care of the new-born).
+Specialists in pregnancy, childbirth and the immediately after birth period.

 Diagnosis, management and prevention of disease due to, or made worse by, workplace factors.